Finding Cut-Offs in Leaderless Rendez-Vous Protocols is Easy: The cut-off problem for general Petri nets

-Clearly, this also proves that the cut-off problem for Petri nets is \P-hard.
-Putting together all of this we get, \begin{thm} The cut-off problem for Petri nets and rendez-vous protocols is \P-complete. \end{thm}
+Since rendez-vous protocols are a special case of Petri nets, this also proves that the cut-off problem for Petri nets is \P-hard.
+Therefore we get: \begin{thm} The cut-off problems for Petri nets and rendez-vous protocols are \P-complete. \end{thm}